Owlrazum/TemplateMobile/README.md

-# UnityTemplate
+# Template for Unity project targetting mobile

 ## Description

-This is a repo that was continued from my old archived private repo.
-The reason was to remove all Git LFS support, because I learned of its drawbacks.
-See .gitattributes file for more details.
+This is a bit old repo that I used when creating projects for hypercasual on mobile. <br>

-There may be incomplete or redundant scripts.
+The architecture is centered around global events that any code can listen to or trigger.